 Prospective Graduate Students

-The Department of Integrative Biology provides a wide variety of opportunities to students interested in graduate study in biology.
-Following are some issues you may want to consider in deciding whether these opportunities match your interests and goals.
+We provide a wide variety of opportunities to students interested in graduate study in biology.
+Below are some items you may want to consider in deciding whether our program(s) match your interests and goals.

-The department only admits applicants who have been formally sponsored by a member of the faculty.
-Most faculty members scrutinize applicants' files to see if there is anyone they would like to sponsor, but to assure consideration of your file you must contact those faculty members whose interests match your own.
+We only admit applicants who have been formally sponsored by a member of our faculty.
+To assure consideration of your application, you must contact those faculty members whose interests match your own.
 Do this before you apply.
-You can find out about faculty members' research programs through the departmental directories, which list research faculty alphabetically, or view a list of faculty actively recruiting graduate students.
+You can find out about faculty members' research programs in our directory and review a list of our faculty actively recruiting graduate students.

-The Integrative Biology Department is well positioned to help students prepare for careers in the increasingly interdisciplinary world of modern biological science.
-Most faculty members have a strong interdisciplinary component to their research programs and maintain collaborations with scientists in other MSU departments.
-In addition, most Ph.D. and M.S. students working with Integrative Biology faculty complete the requirements of one or more of the interdisciplinary graduate programs (see affiliated units and programs list).
+We are well positioned to help students prepare for careers in the increasingly interdisciplinary world of modern biological science.
+Most of our faculty members have a strong interdisciplinary component to their research programs and maintain collaborations with scientists in other MSU departments.
+Most graduate students working with our faculty also complete the requirements of one or more of the interdisciplinary graduate programs.
 Depending upon the program, this may lead to a stand-alone degree or to a joint degree in addition to the Integrative Biology degree.

-Most Integrative Biology graduate students receive some form of support to cover living expenses and tuition during their studies.
-Ph.D. students are guaranteed five years of support.
-Plan A M.S. students are guaranteed three years of support.
-Plan B M.S. students are not guaranteed any financial support, but are eligible for assistantships if available.
-Refer to the Department of Integrative Biology Financial Support for Graduate Study for an explanation of the various kinds of support available.
+Most of our graduate students receive some form of support to cover living expenses and tuition during their studies.
+Doctoral students are guaranteed 5 years of support, and Masters of Science Plan A students are guaranteed 3 years of support.
+Masters of Science Plan B students are not guaranteed financial support but are eligible for graduate assistantships if available.

 - Mathematics through the first-semester calculus plus either a second calculus class or a statistics course